-In September 2016, QAMH converted from an Incorporated Association under the Associations Incorporation Act 1981 (Qld) to a Public Company Limited by Guarantee under the Corporations Act 2001 (Cth).
+In November 2016, QAMH transitioned from an Incorporated Association under the Associations Incorporation Act 1981 (Qld) to a Public Company Limited by Guarantee under the Corporations Act 2001 (Cth).
 The company now operates as Queensland Alliance for Mental Health.

 To enable the transition to a company, QAMH members passed a special resolution approving the adoption of a new Constitution that meets the requirements for a company limited by guarantee.

 As a result of these changes, QAMH is now governed by a Board of Directors with accountability to the members of the company.
 At the date of registration of the Company, the following persons will be the initial Board of the Company, and each Director will remain in place until expiry of his or term of office.

 Over the past 18 years, Craig has worked in various government and community roles within the mental health sector, including management and allied health roles within public and private clinical settings.
 He has led and assisted in the development and implementation of a range of community-managed mental health programs across Queensland, including projects focusing on consumer participation and leadership.
 Over the past 5 years, Craig has worked in senior management roles in the community managed mental health sector.
 Craig brings a strong history of establishing strong effective partnerships and collaboration on a range of community and clinically based programs and projects.

 Deputy Chair and Chair of the Finance Sub-Committee